-Twelve arrested for violating islandwide Police curfew
+Several arrested for violating islandwide Police curfew

-Twelve suspects were arrested in Bandarawela, Haputale, Tangalle and Katunayake on charges of violating the islandwide Police curfew.
+Several suspects were arrested in Bandarawela, Haputale, Tangalle, Katunayake, Dambulla, Walasmulla and Ampara on charges of violating the islandwide Police curfew.

 An islandwide curfew was imposed from 06.00 PM yesterday to 06.00 AM on Monday (23) to help curb the spread of the novel coronavirus in Sri Lanka.